Session Information & Instructions for Program Participants

 - Talk about strengths of the author’s approach.
 It is always nice for the author to hear something positive, but it is also good for the audience to learn what was especially good about the paper they just heard.

 - Talk about any strategies for improvement you can think of.

 - The key thing to remember in discussing a paper is that you are talking to the audience, not the author.
 The author is only one member of the audience, but you want to impress everyone.
 Serving as a discussant is a marketing opportunity for you, and you should use it to show any possible recruiter in the audience what a fantastic colleague you would be.
 So, your discussion should be a self-contained talk that everyone in the audience will understand, not just the author.

 All Program Participants:

 Please review the information in the preliminary program carefully.
 Email corrections and/or changes to [email protected].
 If you are not attending the conference, please advise your session chair or session organizer and our office immediately.
 If you have not pre-registered, please do so immediately.
-Volunteer paper presenters paid a participation fee, at the time of abstract submission, that included conference registration.
+Volunteer paper presenters registered at the time of abstract submission.

 Conference Dates to Remember: